nightscout/cgm-remote-monitor/README.md

 ## Installation software requirements:

-- [Node.js](http://nodejs.org/) Latest Node 16 LTS.
+- [Node.js](http://nodejs.org/) Latest Node 14 LTS or Node 16 LTS.
 Node versions that do not have the latest security patches will not work.
 Use [Install instructions for Node](https://nodejs.org/en/download/package-manager/) or use `bin/setup.sh`)
 - [MongoDB](https://www.mongodb.com/download-center?jmp=nav#community) 4.2 or 4.4 or 5.0

 As a non-root user clone this repo then install dependencies into the root of the project: